Part 2 of 4

 - People believe they have psychic gifts to varying degrees.
 If someone is seeking to use them, Cayce is a potential role model, though certainly not a perfect one.
 He’s prominent enough, so he stands out with some basic research.

-- A New York newspaper once ran an article on Cayce with the blaring headline “Illiterate Man Becomes Doctor When Hypnotized!”
+- The New York Times ran an article in 1910 on Cayce with the blaring headline “Illiterate Man Becomes Doctor When Hypnotized!”
 Cayce was far from illiterate.
 He worked in a bookstore, liked books, and read the Bible again and again.
 Slanted sensationalistic coverage obscures the truth, whatever it is.
 The trouble is reality can be long, drawn-out, somewhat boring, and full of caveats.
 By studying Cayce, you see, in a microcosm, how that’s repeated in other instances again and again.
-Innate critics tend to respond to these parodies.
-That’s what sensationalistic coverage becomes.
-You see this pattern again and again.
-When they do that, the criticisms come off base and don’t convince anyone.
+Critics tend to respond to these parodies, not the truth.
+That’s what sensationalistic coverage inevitably becomes.

 - Cayce also is notable for many of his beliefs about nutrition in areas such as food combining, acid/alkaline diet, and the therapeutic use of food.
 None of that started with him, but his ideas form a significant body of work within the approach.